alb-ctrl/catRecognition/README.md

 ### Common issues
 In case of errors during using preduct.py
-It dependes on your model input and output labels see model.txt to see the list of labels or run seemodel.py to create the list
+It dependes on your model input and output layer see model.txt to see the list of layers or run seemodel.py to create the list